junfanz1/LangGraph-Reflection-Researcher/README.md

 <!-- TOC --><a name="reflexion-agent-iterative-llm-research-and-refinement"></a>
-# LangGraph Reflection Agent: Iterative LLM Research and Refinement
+# LangGraph Reflection Research Agent: Iterative LLM Research and Refinement

 The LangGraph project implements a "Reflexion Agent" designed to iteratively refine answers to user queries using a Large Language Model (LLM) and web search.
 It simulates a research process where an initial answer is generated, critiqued, and revised based on information gathered from web searches, all managed by a LangGraph workflow.
 The project leverages LangChain, OpenAI's GPT-4, and the Tavily Search API to automate research and improve the quality of generated content.
 It highlights the use of LangGraph for complex, multi-step LLM applications and addresses challenges related to dependency management, LLM output parsing, and tool integration.